paulross/PyCppContainers/docs/sphinx/source/performance/performance_roundtrip.rst

 TODO:

-* 0.15 µs per object for int, say 6m objects a second.
+* 0.2 µs per object for an int or float, say fm objects a second.
-* 0.2 µs per object for float, say 5m objects a second.
+* 0.25 µs per object for a complex number, say 4m objects a second.

 This is identical to the values for the set but includes the conversion time for both key and value.
 The hashing, insertion and potential re-hashing dominate teh performance.